stas-pavlov/azure-glx-rendering/README.md

 ```

 ## Conclusion
-As result of this simple tutorial we created VM in Azure to share GPU for GLX rendering from container.
+As result of this simple tutorial we created VM in Azure to share GPU for GLX rendering from containers.
+I've created scripts for each task so you don't need to print or copy-n-paste.